 The project’s goal is to produce stylish clothes that are also comfortable.

-The article, which we published this week, contains interviews with disabled persons and their experiences with Kekalove Adaptive Fashion.
+, which we published this week, contains interviews with disabled persons and their experiences with Kekalove Adaptive Fashion.

 "A mask fine is 15 percent of an average salary"

-Another article from of this week covered the fine for not wearing masks in Azerbaijan, which is approximates to about 15 percent of an average salary in the country.
+from of this week covered the fine for not wearing masks in Azerbaijan, which is approximates to about 15 percent of an average salary in the country.

 In Azerbaijan, individuals are fined 200 to 400 AZN and officials 3,000 to 4,000 AZN for violations related to coronavirus regulations.
 In some cases, persons can even be put in administrative detention for up to one month.